HowestAILab/template-python-project/.devcontainer/Readme.md

 ## Instructions

-1. Clone this repository to your server.
+1. Create a new repository using this GitHub template.
+2. Clone the repository and open it using VSCode.
+3. Run `python .devcontainer/change_gpu_config.py` to select your GPU mode.
-2. Press `Ctrl+Shift+P` to open the command palette.
+4. Press `Ctrl+Shift+P` to open the command palette.
-3. Search for `Dev Containers: Rebuild and Reopen in Container`.
+5. Search for `Dev Containers: Rebuild and Reopen in Container`.
-4. Follow the instructions in the terminal to install TensorFlow or PyTorch.
+6. Follow the instructions in the terminal to install TensorFlow or PyTorch.
-5. You are now ready to start developing with GPU support! 😀
+7. You are now ready to start developing! 😀

 ## Devcontainer info